 named entity recognition=> extract entities from a text

 The metadata from these tasks can then be used to get a sense of the texts without reading them closely, hence the term distant reading.

 NLP works in tandem with two other similar branches of computational linguistics, natural language understanding, or NLU, and automatic speech recognition, or ASR.
-To get a better understanding of how these fields relate to one another, please see the image below.
+To get a better understanding of how the fields of NLP and NLU relate to one another, please see the image below.

-This image is commonly shared across various NLP tutorials and for good reason.
-It accuarately portrays the diverse field of NLP and its close partner fields of NLU and ASR.
+This image is an alteration of one that is commonly shared across various NLP tutorials and for good reason.
+It accurately portrays the diverse field of NLP and its close partner fields of NLU and ASR.
 The goal of NLP is to feed a text to a computer system and have it return some sort of output.
-This is often achieved through a series of pipelines that perform some opperations on the data at hand.
+This is often achieved through a series of pipelines that perform some operations on the data at hand.

 The boy took the ball to the store.